-With clear artistic vision, subtle musicality, and innovative programming, Courtney Lewis has established himself as one of his generation’s most talented conductors.
-The 2016/17 season marks his second as Music Director of the Jacksonville Symphony.
-Previous appointments have included Associate Conductor of the Minnesota Orchestra and Dudamel Fellow with the Los Angeles Philharmonic, where he debuted in 2011.
-From 2008 to 2014, Courtney Lewis was the music director of Boston’s acclaimed Discovery Ensemble, a chamber orchestra dedicated not only to giving concerts of contemporary and established repertoire at the highest level of musical and technical excellence, but also bringing live music into the least privileged parts of Boston with workshops in local schools.
+Since his debut in November 2008 with the Saint Louis Symphony Orchestra, Lewis has appeared with the Los Angeles Philharmonic, Vancouver Symphony, RTÉ National Symphony Orchestra of Ireland among many other high-profile orchestras.
+He served as Assistant Conductor of the New York Philharmonic, Associate Conductor of the Minnesota Orchestra and Dudamel Fellow with the Los Angeles Philharmonic.
+From 2008 to 2014, Lewis was also the Music Director of Boston’s acclaimed Discovery Ensemble, a chamber orchestra dedicated to giving concerts of contemporary and established repertoire at the highest level of musical excellence, while also bringing live music into the underprivileged parts of Boston through workshops in local schools.